Juventus FC: Foundation and early years (1897–1913)

-Juventus was founded as Sport-Club Juventus in late 1897 by pupils from the Massimo d'Azeglio Lyceum school in Turin, among them Eugenio Canfari and Enrico Canfari.
-It was renamed as Foot-Ball Club Juventus two years later.
-The club joined the 1900 Italian Football Championship.
-Juventus played their first Italian Football Championship match on 11 March 1900 in a 1–0 defeat against Torinese.
+Juventus was founded as Sport-Club Juventus in late 1897 by students from the Massimo d'Azeglio Lyceum school in Turin, including Eugenio and Enrico Canfari.
+The club was renamed Foot-Ball Club Juventus in 1899, and entered the Italian Football Championship in 1900, playing their first league match on 11 March 1900 in a 1–0 defeat to Torinese.